Music as a coping strategy: Specific techniques

 Another specific technique that can be used is the utilization of music as a "memory time machine" of sorts.
 In this regard, music can allow one to escape to pleasant or unpleasant memories and trigger a coping response.
-It has been suggested that music can be closely tied to re-experiencing the psychological aspects of past memories, so selecting music with positive connotations is one possible way that music can reduce stress.
+It has been suggested that music can be closely tied to re-experiencing the psychological aspects of memories, so selecting music with positive connotations is one possible way that music can reduce stress.

 A technique that is starting to be employed more often is vibroacoustic therapy.
 During therapy the patient lies on his/her back on a mat with speakers within it that send out low frequency sound waves, essentially sitting on a subwoofer.
 This therapy has been found to help with Parkinson's disease, fibromyalgia, and depression.
 Studies are also being conducted on patients with mild Alzheimer's disease in hopes to identify possible benefits from vibroacoustic therapy.
 Vibroacoustic therapy can also be used as an alternative to music therapy for the deaf.